 IT graduate schemes you can apply for with a 2.2 degree

-If you end up with a 2.2 in your computer science or software engineering degree, don’t despair.
-Whether you want to become a software developer, tester, software engineer or work in IT services or IT support, it’s still perfectly possible to launch a successful career.
+If you end up with a 2.2 in your computer science degree or a non-IT subject, don’t panic.
+Whether you want to become a software developer, tester, cyber security specialist or work in IT support, it’s still perfectly possible to launch a successful career.
 However, you’ll have to widen your search beyond the obvious IT companies to find your first role.

-Jobs in IT and telecoms companies with a 2.2 degree
+Jobs in IT, technology and telecoms companies with a 2.2 degree

-Most major IT and telecoms companies demand a 2.1 degree.
+Most major IT, technology and telecoms companies demand a 2.1 degree.
 While they may be prepared to consider genuine mitigating circumstances for not achieving this – for example illness or bereavement – they are unlikely to want to consider your application if this isn’t the case.

-However, you can apply for graduate technology roles at BT with a 2.2 if you also have either 320 UCAS points or a postgraduate degree.
+However, you can apply for graduate technology roles at BT with a 2.2 if you also have a postgraduate degree.

 It is also worth investigating smaller, local employers who may receive fewer applications and therefore be less picky.